 Choosing which of these to take is best done with the guidance of a skilled clinical nutrition professional, as these are not without risks.
-In fact, there is some evidence that I3C may actually contribute to to cancer2.
-Always talk to a clinical nutritionist before you begin taking any supplement so that you can be clear on it’s benefits and risks.
-Join our Pelvic Pain Natural Relief Method™ Program to find your best combination of detox supportive supplements.
+In fact, there is some evidence that I3C may actually contribute to cancer2.
+Always talk to a clinical nutritionist before you begin taking any supplement so that you can be clear on its benefits and risks.
+Join our Outsmart Endo Health Coaching Program.

 In addition to getting your greens in, you want to be sure you’re supporting your liver in a few more ways.
 I won’t get into the complex details here because we’ve already gotten a bit technical.
 But, here are a few more tips…